 There are a number of different audio problems that tools like RX can help you attenuate or remove.
 Identifying what kind of noise you have can help determine the most appropriate tool and method for treating the problem.
-Here are seven common audio problems that you’ll likely encounter.
+That's why we created this video:

-In this tutorial you'll learn how to identify the these common types of audio problems within a spectrogram or waveform display and get tool recommendations to help you remove them quickly and effectively:
+Also check out how to identify seven common audio problems within a spectrogram or waveform display and get tool recommendations to help you remove them quickly and effectively:

 Hum is usually the result of electrical noise somewhere in the recorded signal chain.
 It is normally heard as a low-frequency tone based at either 50 Hz or 60 Hz, depending on whether the recording was made in North America or Europe.

 You’ll see hum by zooming into low frequencies.
 It will appear as a series of horizontal lines, usually with a bright line at 50 Hz or 60 Hz and several less intense lines above it at harmonics.